miniwdl-ext/miniwdl-aws/README.md

 This miniwdl plugin enables it to execute WDL tasks as AWS Batch jobs.
 It uses EFS for work-in-progress file I/O, optionally uploading final workflow outputs to S3.

-Before diving into this, first consider [Amazon Omics](https://aws.amazon.com/omics/), which includes a [WDL workflow runner service](https://docs.aws.amazon.com/omics/latest/dev/creating-workflows.html) that doesn't need you to deploy compute infrastructure in your AWS account.
-(The behind-the-scenes implementation differs from the plugin found here.)
+**Before diving into this, first consider [Amazon Omics](https://aws.amazon.com/omics/)**, which includes a [WDL workflow runner service](https://docs.aws.amazon.com/omics/latest/dev/creating-workflows.html) that doesn't need you to deploy compute infrastructure in your AWS account.
+Our companion project **[miniwdl-omics-run](https://github.com/miniwdl-ext/miniwdl-omics-run)** provides a convenient CLI for launching Omics runs with local WDL source code files.
+(The Omics backend differs from the plugin found here.)

 There are a few ways to deploy this miniwdl-aws plugin: